Brent Pope

 Brent Pope (20 February 1973 – 1 November 2022) was a Canadian ice hockey player, and Managing Director of the Cardiff Devils in the Elite Ice Hockey League.
-Pope was a financial consultant in his hometown area of Hamilton, Ontario and up until his death maintained an active freelance broadcaster career with the Olympic Broadcasting Services and the Olympic Channel.
+Pope was a financial consultant in his hometown area of Hamilton, Ontario and until his death he maintained an active freelance broadcaster career with the Olympic Broadcasting Services and the Olympic Channel.

 Playing career

-Born in Hamilton, Ontario, Pope started his professional career playing for Cape Breton Oilers and Wheeling Thunderbirds as a free agent signing with the Edmonton Oilers in 1992.
+Pope started his professional career playing for Cape Breton Oilers and Wheeling Thunderbirds as a free agent, signing with the Edmonton Oilers in 1992.
 In 1996, Pope moved to the United Kingdom signing for the Cardiff Devils.
 He spent three seasons with the Devils, helping them win the 1996–97 Ice Hockey Superleague championship and the 1998-99 Ice Hockey Superleague Playoff Championship.
 He went on to play for the GB National Men's Hockey programme between 2002-04 at the World Championship level as well as various clubs in England and North America.

 Post-playing career

 In May 2007, Pope was appointed Cardiff Devils general manager after winning the Challenge Cup as Co-Coach, Cardiff Devils.
 He spent time in various roles at the club, and replaced Gerad Adams as head coach in October 2013.
 Pope created the UK registered charity the Devils Community Foundation in October 2008 incorporating the Junior Devils development into the Senior Devils community outreach programme.
 Head of the DCF until 2013, Pope coached at both the England U14 & U16 age levels whilst overseeing the junior Devils development.
 In 2010, Pope completed his MA in Sports Development & Coaching at Cardiff Metropolitan University and in January 2013 became Managing Director of the professional Cardiff Devils.
 In October 2013, Pope became interim Head Coach for the Elite Ice Hockey League Devils winning over .600% of games coached before retiring from his position in April 2014.